paytonrules/fable-space-invaders/README.md

 is built.
 This does lead to a midly annoying workflow:

 * Open termnal.
-* Run yarn run watch.
-* Open another termanl.
 * Run yarn test -- --watch.
-* Open yet another terminal.
+* Open another terminal.
 * Run yarn start.

-It works, but I'd like to get a nicer setup.
-Not very different than my running of lein figwheel, and having two browser windows I suppose.
+This will run tests in the command prompt, and auto-update the browser window.

 Making changes
 ===================================